Make-School-Courses/CS-1.0-Introduction-To-Programming/Lessons/chat_bot.md

 🚨  Before starting the assignment, watch [How to: Setup for a New Assignment](https://youtu.be/MCbDO8IpqZM).

 This tutorial walks your through how to set up a new repository, make commits, and push code to Github.

 ## Requirements

+### Submission Requirements:
+1. Your submitted code should be in a new (public) repo on Github.
+1. Your respository should have a minimum of **5 commits**.
+1. Your repositroy should include a README with the name of your Chat Bot and a description.
+1. On Gradescope, submit the link to your repo.

+### Assignment Requirements:

-1. Create a function called get_bot_response() that will take in a string argument called user_response which is what the user will type in to your chat bot and will return a string with the chat bot's response.
-This function must:
+1. Create a function called `get_bot_response()`.
+This function must: <br/>
+   * It should have 1 parameters called `user_response`, which is a **string** with the users input. <br /><br />
+   * It should `return` a **string** with the chat bot's response. <br /><br />
-    1. Use at least two lists to store at least three unique responses to different user inputs.
-For example, if you were building a mood bot and the user entered "happy" for how they were feeling your happy response list could store something like "I'm glad to hear that!", "Yay!", "That is awesome!".
+   * It should use **at least 2** lists to store **at least 3** unique responses to different user inputs.
+For example, if you were building a mood bot and the user entered "happy" for how they were feeling your happy response list could store something like "I'm glad to hear that!", "Yay!", "That is awesome!". <br/><br />
-    1. Use conditionals to decide which list to select from and randomly select one of the three responses using choice() from the random module.
-For example, if the user entered "sad" you would use choice to select one of the responses from the sad response list.
+   *  Use conditionals to decide which of the response lists to select from.
+For example: if a user entered "sad", my program would choose a  reponse from the of sad response list.
+If a user entered "happy", my program would choose a reponse from the of happy response list. <br /><br />
+   *  Use `choice()` to randomly select one of the three responses.
+(See example from class.) <br /><br />

-1.Greet the user using print() statements and explain what the chat bot topic is and what kind of responses it expects.
+1. Greet the user using `print()` statements and explain what the chat bot topic is and what kind of responses it expects.

-1. Get user input using the input() function and pass that user input to the get_bot_response() function you will write
+1. Get user input using the `input()` function and pass that user input to the `get_bot_response()` function you will write

-1. Print out the chat bot's response that is returned from the get_bot_response() function
+1. Print out the chat bot's response that is returned from the `get_bot_response()` function

-1. Use a while() loop to keep running your chat bot until the user enters "done"
+1. Use a `while()` loop to keep running your chat bot until the user enters `"done"`.

-1. Your submitted code should be in a repo on Github and should have a minimum of 5 commits, you will need to submit the link to your repo on gradescope in order to receive a grade

-1. Feel free to use any chat bot topic of your choice, it could be a mood bot or a bot that wants to talk about video games, be creative!

-1. The class session after this assignment is due we will have a show and tell session where we can all try each other's chat bots out!

 ### Stretch Requirements/Challenges (Optional)
 1. Modify your program to interpret even more complex responses and answers